sudosoph/docs/content/how-to/setup-https.md

 We have omitted most of the lines in the example but expect 30 or more in yours.

+### 2) Specify any intermediate certificates

-Next, if your certificate is signed by a CA then it will typically have been signed by an intermediate certificate or two, not by the CA root certificate.
+If your certificate is signed by a Certificate Authority, then it will typically have been signed by an intermediate certificate or two, not by the CA root certificate.
 As an example, the certificate chain for www.example.com looks like this:

     DigiCert (the CA root)
      \- DigiCert SHA2 High Assurance Server CA (an intermediate cert)